nmball42/DL-from-scratch/README.md

 # End-to-end GeoAI with TorchGeo

-Last updated: Dec 18th 2025
+Last updated: Sep 10th 2026

 Using a segmentation neural network to detect objects in satellite raster data is now a fairly common GeoAI use case, and can be done in a broad-brush sense with no-code or low-code tools.
 Finer-grained control of the model, data, and processing is often still desirable for real end-to-end analyses, however.
-The TorchGeo tool builds upon PyTorch and PyTorch Lightning to enable end-to-end GeoAI for a wide range of use cases, and we show how plain PyTorch code is augmented by Lightning’s data and model modules, then in turn by TorchGeo’s geospatial functionality.
-This lets us run end-to-end building detection and control the details.
+The TorchGeo tool builds upon PyTorch and PyTorch Lightning to enable end-to-end GeoAI for a wide range of use cases.
+We show how plain PyTorch code is augmented by Lightning’s data and model modules, then in turn by TorchGeo’s geospatial functionality.
+This lets us run end-to-end building detection as an example, and control the details.

 ## Requirements